Premises Liability Center

 If you have been injured while on property belonging to someone else, it is essential that you seek legal advice as soon as possible.
 Contact Laminack, Pirtle & Martines in Houston, Texas, today to schedule a consultation with a personal injury attorney to discuss your case.

-Keeping the Premises Safe
+Duty to Keep the Premises Safe

 A property owner or a person in possession of property has a legal responsibility to keep the premises safe.
 These responsibilities vary from state to state, and they vary based on how the entrant to the property is classified.
-An attorney who is knowledgeable about the law of premises liability can advise you regarding the applicable duties of the property owner.

 Toxic Substances on the Property